 5. I am informed and believe that PG&E began taking responsibility for the power procurement and scheduling of all 1,224 of the University accounts beginning February, 1, 2001.

-6. I am informed and believe that So Cal Edison successfully began taking responsibility for 239 of the Univerisity accounts on a rolling basis, beginning on February 8, 2001.
-In addition, I have been informed by So Cal Edison that it intends to take all responsibility for the power procurement and scheduling for the remaining University accounts no later than March 13, 2001 and that it will require no further action of Enron to do so.
+6. I am informed and believe that So Cal Edison successfully began taking responsibility for 239 of the University accounts on a rolling basis, beginning on February 8, 2001.
+In addition, I have been informed by So Cal Edison that it took all responsibility for the power procurement and scheduling for the remaining University accounts on or about March 13, 2001 and that it required no further action of Enron to do so.

 7. If Enron were required to provide directly the University accounts with electricity, rather than causing that electricity to be provided by the Utilities, Enron would incur damages of approximately $12 million a month for energy costs beginning February 1, 2001 and several million dollars worth of additional damage from the logistical and accounting effort that would be required to take such action.
 Based on my experience in billing for direct access accounts for Enron, and assuming complete cooperation from the Utilities, I believe it would take me, my department and several full-time employees many months to audit and finalize billing for the affected accounts, at a cost of millions of dollars to Enron.

 I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct, and that this Declaration was executed in Houston, Texas, on March __, 2001.